jelemiekun/shader-engine/README.md

 - Separate Window Class
 - Engine state (for shortcut keys when in engine/in game)
 - Upload your own skybox via folder selection containing the images
+- Entry point for the actual game application
+- Networking (for multiplayers)
+- Ctrl+W = Set boolean false to currently selected imgui window

 ## Built With